August 03, 2022 6 min read

-Nowadays it’s more common to find restaurants, stores and even recipe books specialized for vegans.
+Nowadays it’s more common to find restaurants, stores and even recipe books specialised for vegans.

 Having dietary limitations doesn’t mean you can’t enjoy the same flavors that meat based dishes have.
 And if you like exotic food from Peru this might mean a challenge, but not anymore!

 We took the time to find the bestvegan Peruvian recipes that you can prepare at home with simple ingredients, once you try them all you’ll add them to your regular meals.

 Like any good stew, thisvegan Peruvian recipe manages to fill your belly and satisfy your cravings.

 Peruvian quinoa stew ingredients are super easy to get.
 With a bit of onion, garlic, celery, carrots, peppers, carrots, zucchini, tomatoes and lots of the best Peruvian seasonings likeají amarillo paste; the only thing that can bring out the flavor in this mix is the healthy and delicious quinoa.

 This quick meal can be prepared in no time and left to cook for about 15 minutes, when you finish placing the table your stew will be hot and ready to be devoured.
 Who saidvegan Peruvian recipes have to be complicated?

 Not because the main star of a dish is meat (or in this case, seafood) it means it’s the only way to eat it.

 The deliciousness of ceviche can be enjoyed thanks to none other than mango!
 Replace fish and any seafood with this fresh, exotic fruit mixed with chopped onion, lime juice, cilantro and some fine chilli to add some spice.

 The lightness and zest of this recipe is perfect for an entree or a light dinner.